Natural State News with Context

 Hemp Industries Association Executive Director, Eric Steenstra says interest in cannabidiol dietary supplements is also cultivating interest.

-“There’s an incredible amount of research,” he says, “over 300 studies on cannabidioland other cannabinoids from cannabis and hemp.
+“There’s an incredible amount of research,” he says, “over 300 studies on cannabidiol and other cannabinoids from cannabis and hemp.
 Even the federal government has a patent on CBD [cannabidiol], as a neuroprotectant.”

 The U.S. Food and Drug Administration has approved two marijuana-derived cannabidiol oral medications.
 The administration, however, has yet to conduct large clinical trials due to the federal status of cannabis, and the federal National Center for Complementary and Integrative Health says cannabis has not been deemed safe or effective.